p9malino26/qooxdoo/docs/core/object_id.md

 there is nothing to prevent you using `_` or `__` prefixes to denote protected/private members.
-It's easy and natural to pass around ID strings instead of object instances, and it means that if you derive a class from this, the derived class can change the widget implementation completely just by overriding `_createObjectImpl`.
+It's easy and natural to pass around ID strings instead of object instances, and it means that if you derive a class from this, the derived class can change the widget implementation completely just by overriding `_createQxObjectImpl`.

 The visual impact when reading code is great because you can see at a glance where widgets are and the constructor is much less cluttered.